Teen Titans (2005 video game)

-Teen Titans is a video game released for the Game Boy Advance on October 16, 2005.
-The game is based on the television show Teen Titans and features the five main characters from the show as playable characters: Robin, Raven, Beast Boy, Starfire, and Cyborg.
-The game's boss characters are Gizmo, Jinx, Mammoth, and Brother Blood.
+Teen Titans is a video game that released for the Game Boy Advance on October 16, 2005.
+The game is based on the television show Teen Titans.
 The game was going to be released in Europe shortly after its release in North America, though the European release was later cancelled.
-A sequel, Teen Titans 2: The Brotherhood's Revenge, often shortened to simply Teen Titans 2, was released exclusively in North America for the Game Boy Advance on October 23, 2006.

-Story
+Summary

 Tired of the Teen Titans defeating him, Brother Blood decides to make clones of them to do his bidding.
 The Teen Titans must hunt down his students and get their DNA back.
+The game features the five main characters from the show as playable characters, including: Robin, Raven, Beast Boy, Starfire, and Cyborg.
+The game's boss characters are Gizmo, Jinx, Mammoth, and Brother Blood.

 Reception

 The game was met with mixed reception upon release; GameRankings gave it a score of 60.30%, while Metacritic gave it 61 out of 100.

 Sequel

+A sequel, Teen Titans 2: The Brotherhood's Revenge, often shortened to simply Teen Titans 2, was released exclusively in North America for the Game Boy Advance on October 23, 2006.
 The sequel was met with mixed to negative reception, as GameRankings gave it a score of 62.50%, while Metacritic gave it 45 out of 100.